Unidata/netcdf-c/man4/netcdf.md

   [[\<](#bm_005ffile "Previous section in reading order")]   [[\>](#Interoperability-with-HDF5 "Next section in reading order")]       [[\<\<](#Structure "Beginning of this chapter or previous chapter")]   [[Up](#Structure "Up section")]   [[\>\>](#NetCDF-Utilities "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ---------------------------------------------------------- --------------------------------------------------------------------- --- ---------------------------------------------------------------------- --------------------------------- -------------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-4.10 Parallel Access with NetCDF-4 {.section}
+4.10 Parallel Access with NetCDF-4
 ----------------------------------

 Use the special parallel open (or create) calls to open (or create) a